-It is a military entrance exam that is given to determine enlistment eligibility.
-This test is usually administered to high school students in grades eleven through twelve, but it can also be administered to students in grade ten.
+It is a military entrance exam that is given to determine enlistment eligibility and job training eligibility.
+This test is administered to all students in grades ten through twelve.

 What is the ASVAB Armed Forces Qualification Test (AFQT) score?

-The ASVAB contains ten sections.
-The AFQT is a subset of the test and is based on the following four of the ten sections:
+The ASVAB administered at high schools contains eight sections.
+The AFQT is a subset of the test and is based on the following four sections:

 - Word Knowledge

 Note that only the AFQT score is being collected (i.e., the results for all sections are not being collected).

 For the past several years, the California Department of Education (CDE) has been continuing its efforts to meet the State Board of Education’s (SBE’s) directive to expand the College/Career Indicator (CCI) with more career measures.
 Because the ASVAB AFQT was one data element that was recommended by the CCI Work Group and the Alternative Schools Task Force, this data was collected for the first time in 2020–21 to determine if it should be included in the CCI.